d-e-n-t-y/pg_fdw_mv_rewrite/README.md

 Query rewrite is only considered for:

-* queries involving simple GROUP BY aggregates;
+* queries involving GROUP BY aggregates;
+* queries involving DISTINCT (but not DISTINCT ON);
+* queries that are ORDERed;
-* queries that involve JOINs.
+* simple SELECTS and queries that involve JOINs;
+* queries with WHERE and/or HAVING clauses.

-Recursive queries, and queries with CTEs are not supported.
+RECURSIVE queries and CTEs generally are not supported, nor are LATERAL joins.

 ## Configurable parameters